hindu-comm/mail_stream_advaita-l/2017/06/.ai_do_not_know-_is_/69__Praveen_R._Bhat.md

 > There are other similar refs in vivekachudamani reg nirvikalpaka samAdhi leading to videha mukti
 > as opposed to sadyo mukti.
 >
-> ​Sure. videhamukti/ kramamukti is definitely possible with upAsanA.
+> Sure. videhamukti/ kramamukti is definitely possible with upAsanA.
-​

 > > Also, how does this reconcile with other Sruti texts (on sushupti